pagkly/Zed/Investopedia4/Non-GAAP Earnings Definition.md

 U.S. companies are under increasing pressure from the SEC to disclose GAAP earnings upfront in their earnings reports, before pointing at non-GAAP earnings.

 The SEC has begun taking enforcement actions against improper practices where companies provide greater prominence to non-GAAP figures than GAAP figures.
-Technology companies are among the most frequent abusers of non-GAAP EPS because they use a significant amount of stock compensation and have large asset impairments and R&D costs.
+Technology companies are among the most frequent abusers of non-GAAP EPS because they use a significant amount of [[Stock|stock]] compensation and have large asset impairments and R&D costs.